← All articles

 Three things broke that assumption at once.

 Acquisition got more expensive.
-A ~30% blended CPI increase year-on-year isn’t a blip — it’s the cumulative effect of signal loss after ATT, more advertisers chasing the same finite attention, and platform auctions that now extract more of the surplus.
+A 30% blended CPI increase across 2025 isn’t a blip — it’s the cumulative effect of signal loss after ATT, more advertisers chasing the same finite attention, and platform auctions that now extract more of the surplus.
 In Europe the 47% figure reflects both fierce competition and tighter privacy enforcement that makes targeting less efficient.

 Retention got worse.
-When 95%+ of installs are gone within 30 days, the denominator of your LTV math collapses.
+Business of Apps puts average day-30 churn for mobile games above 95% on both iOS and Google Play, and GameAnalytics’ 2026 benchmarks — drawn from 16,262 live titles — put the median game’s day-30 retention at 0.68-0.79%.
+When that much of a cohort is gone within a month, the denominator of your LTV math collapses.
 You’re not buying users; you’re buying a brief, expensive look.
-The few who stay have to subsidise everyone who didn’t — and at $0.56 a head, that subsidy is heavy.
+The few who stay have to subsidise everyone who didn’t — and at a global blended $0.56 a head, that subsidy is heavy.

 The free discovery layer thinned out.
 The two dominant stores are more crowded and more pay-to-play than ever.
 Organic store discovery, the thing that quietly made paid UA economics work, is no longer a reliable tailwind.
 You’re increasingly paying for installs the store used to hand you.